rjkwon/personal/content/about/_index.md

 **Professional version:**

 Rachel Kwon is a product leader, writer, and a surgeon by training.
 She currently works as Director of Clinical Product Strategy at Ro, a direct-to-consumer digital health startup.
 Rachel co-edited and authored _50 Studies Every Surgeon Should Know_ (Oxford University Press) and was a clinical research fellow at the University of Oxford.
-She lives in Manhattan.
+She lives in Brooklyn.